Blog

 Many of us are unintentionally living as though “being a perfect employee” is our top life priority.
 But when we really think about it… it’s not.

-Our priorities might be something more like: “I want to do add a lot of value at work, while also having plenty of time to take care of myself and connect with my partner.”
+Our priorities might be something more like: “I want to add a lot of value at work, while also having plenty of time to take care of myself and connect with my partner.”

-The difference between showing up at work with the goal of “being a perfect employee” versus “I want to do add a lot of value at work, while also having plenty of time to take care of myself and connect with my partner” can be night and day.
+The difference between showing up at work with the goal of “being a perfect employee” versus “I want to add a lot of value at work, while also having plenty of time to take care of myself and connect with my partner” can be night and day.

 2. Think new thoughts about your job.